xinucode/sigmond_python_plots/README.md

     fig_width: 14 #(optional) sets width of this figure, supercedes the setting for all figures
     fig_height: 6 #(optional) sets height of this figure, supercedes the setting for all figures
     omit: [G1g(0),Hu(0)] #(optional) list of irreps(d^2) to omit; otherwise, it graphs all irreps
+    yrange: [0.0,2.5] #(optional) manually select the yrange, otherwise matplotlib automatically sets it

+## Input data
+### spectrum data
+There are several different available input filetypes, though they were developed for specific output data from sigmond, sigmond scripts, and collaborators.

+Spectrum data, which consists of the spectrum levels and their errors, comes in the form of energy or tranverse momentum squared (qsqr), which is why the "spectrum_type" tag is required for both plot types, with "mom" referring to the latter case.

+Due to the nature of the data, there are also two different methods of printing out the values and error bars for any given level.
+Either the value and error would be printed as columns, calculated in the analysis scripts, or the bootstrap/jackknife samples will be printed to the file.
+Commonly, the latter is in the form of hdf5 files.
+The functions in utils.py address the input and calculation of these errors when necessary.

+#### CSV files
+At this moment in time, sigmond scripts only produces csv files with energy values in them.
+CSV files will have "obs","val", and "err" labels.
+The "obs" column will state the label for the energy value and state the irrep, momentum, and possible the level of the value. "val" gives energy value. "err" gives symmetric error.

+#### HDF5 files
+HDF5 files are more versatile.
+Sigmond/sigmond scripts will output both energy and momentum files.
+Currently, hdf5 files are all samplings files, meaning that rather than printing the error, they print the samples used to calculate this error.
+In order to properly calculate the error, jackknife or bootstrap needs to be stated.
+Due to the strong desire across the collaboration for boostrap, the default method is boostrap, but for verification of boostrap methods, it is sometimes necessary or preferential to use jackknife method.
+If a file uses jackknife sampling, the filename is appended to the utils.jackknife_sampling_methods list (likely, another method should be used, but I use it so infrequently, and I always label the jackknife files, so this is what I have coded rn).

+#### DAT files
+Sigmond does not produce dat files.
+The contents of the dat files are the output of my collaborator Fernando Romero-Lopez's phse shift analysis code which is basically a csv file with columns "irrep", "d^2", "predicted qsqr values","input qsqr values","something else, I dunno", "(mN/mpi)^2".

+#### directories
+My collaborator, John Bulava,  prints his calculated files into organized directories.
+He gives my a directory with the organized files and in a given file in that directory will have one energy or qsqr value and it's error.
+The syntax of his output may change, so beware.
+Right now, the function utils.select_val_ascii() correctly searches the directory and finds the value in the file correctly.